 Michael Husted played professional football for eight years as a placekicker in the NFL.
-He is also the co-creator of activerecruiting.com, an innovative online video recruiting tool that connects student athletes with coaches through the use of interactive video profiles.
+He is also the co-creator of activerecruiting.com, now ACTIVE.com/camps, an innovative online video recruiting tool that connects student athletes with coaches through the use of interactive video profiles.

 So you want to play sports in college?
 Whether you're an All-American, All- State, All- District or just a starter because you were left off those lists by mistake, in order to play at the next level there are mandatory procedures.